-Cloud Launcher provides a way to launch common software packages and stacks on Google Compute Engine with just a few clicks.
+Google Cloud Platform (GCP) Marketplace provides a way to launch common software packages and stacks on Google Compute Engine with just a few clicks.
 Many common web frameworks, databases, CMSs, and CRMs are supported.
 This is one of the fastest ways to get up and running on Google Cloud Platform.

-Follow along this lab to learn how to launch one of the cloud launcher products on Google Cloud Platform.
+Follow along this lab to learn how to launch one of the GCP Marketplace products on Google Cloud Platform.

 If you see a "request account button" at the top of the main Codelabs window, click it to obtain a temporary account.
 Otherwise ask one of the staff for a coupon with username/password.